LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 Duska Halloni (became Von Mori after entering contract with Mortos)

 ##### Current Age
-144 (Life expectancy for Yuan-Ti is around 200 but theu
+144 (Life expectancy for Yuan-Ti is around 200 but they don't age like

 ##### Place of Origin
 [[Qotus]]